Media & Communication

 Bridging nations and shaping global strategy

+International Relations is the study and practice of how nations, organizations, and people interact.
 It is not just about 'peace and war.'
 It is about Trade, Security, Climate Change, and Technology.

+A professional in this field acts as a bridge—connecting India to the world.
 When you see a photo of the Indian Prime Minister shaking hands with the US President, or read about a trade deal between India and France, an IR professional arranged that meeting and wrote the talking points.

+India is no longer sitting on the sidelines.
 We are a 'Vishwaguru' (Global Teacher) aspirant and the 5th largest economy.
 Whether it is negotiating oil prices with Russia or getting Apple to manufacture iPhones in Bangalore, India needs smart negotiators and strategists.

 An IR career allows you to be the 'voice' of India on the global stage or help global companies navigate India.